 - Ninety-three percent of real Christmas trees harvested are recycled in community programs providing mulch for landscape and replenishing the earth’s soil.

-There are close to 350 million real Christmas trees currently growing on about some 15,000 Christmas tree farms in the U.S. More than 100,000 people are employed full or part-time in the industry.
+An industry.
+There are close to 15,000 farms growing Christmas Trees in the U.S., and over 100,000 people are employed full or part-time in the industry.

-Getting rid of a Christmas tree in a stove or fireplace is never a good idea.
-Pine trees have a lot of sap, which can flash and also create a chimney fire.
+Caution.
+Never burn a tree in a fireplace or wood stove.
+Pine trees have a lot of sap which can flash and also create a chimney fire.